The Little Prince

-The Little Prince (Le Petit Prince, [lə p(ə)ti pʁɛ̃s]) is a novella written and illustrated by French aristocrat, writer, and military pilot Antoine de Saint-Exupéry.
+The Little Prince (Le Petit Prince, [lə p(ə)ti pʁɛ̃s]) is a novella written and illustrated by French writer and aviator Antoine de Saint-Exupéry.
 It was first published in English and French in the United States by Reynal & Hitchcock in April 1943 and was published posthumously in France following liberation; Saint-Exupéry's works had been banned by the Vichy Regime.
-The story follows a young prince who visits various planets in space, including Earth, and addresses themes of loneliness, friendship, love, and loss.
+The story follows a young prince who visits various planets, including Earth, and addresses themes of loneliness, friendship, love, and loss.
 Despite its style as a children's book, The Little Prince makes observations about life, adults, and human nature.

 The Little Prince became Saint-Exupéry's most successful work, selling an estimated 140 million copies worldwide, which makes it one of the best-selling in history.
 The book has been translated into over 505 different languages and dialects worldwide, being the second most translated work ever published, trailing only the Bible.
-The Little Prince has been adapted to numerous art forms and media, including audio recordings, radio plays, live stage, film, television, ballet, and opera.
+The Little Prince has been adapted to numerous art forms and media, including audio recordings, radio plays, live stage, film, cinema television, ballet, and opera.

 Plot

-The narrator begins with a discussion on the nature of grown-ups and their inability to perceive "important things".
-As a test to determine if a grown-up is as enlightened as a child, he shows them a picture depicting a boa constrictor which has eaten an elephant.
-The grown-ups always reply that the picture depicts a hat, and so he knows to only talk of "reasonable" things to them, rather than the fanciful.
+The book begins with the six-year-old narrator.
+To determine if grownups are as enlightened as a child, the narrator shows them a picture depicting a boa constrictor that has eaten an elephant.
+The adults always reply that the picture represents a hat.
+Upon making a second drawing depicting the elephant inside the boa constrictor, the adults tell him to study things of "importance."
+He learns to only talk of "reasonable" things to them, rather than the fanciful.

 The narrator becomes an aircraft pilot, and one day, his plane crashes in the Sahara desert, far from civilization.
-The narrator has an eight-day supply of water and must fix his aeroplane.
-Here, he is greeted unexpectedly by a young boy nicknamed "the little prince."
-The prince has golden hair, a loveable laugh, and will repeat questions until they are answered.
+The narrator must fix his airplane before his supply of water runs out.
+Here, he is greeted by a young boy named "the little prince."

 The prince asks the narrator to draw a sheep.
 The narrator first shows him the picture of the elephant inside the snake, which, to the narrator's surprise, the prince interprets correctly.
-After three failed attempts at drawing a sheep, the frustrated narrator draws a simple crate, claiming the sheep is inside.
-The prince exclaims that this was exactly the drawing he wanted.
+After three failed attempts at drawing a sheep, the frustrated narrator draws a crate, claiming the sheep is inside.
+Surprisingly, this drawing delights the little prince.

-Over the course of eight days in the desert, while the narrator attempts to repair his plane, the prince recounts his life story.
-He begins describing his tiny home planet: in effect, a house-sized asteroid known as "B 612" on Earth.
-The asteroid's most prominent features are three minuscule volcanoes (two active, and one dormant or extinct) and a variety of plants.
+Over the course of days, while the narrator attempts to repair his plane, the prince recounts his life story.
+He used to live on a house-sized asteroid known on Earth as "B 612".
+The narrator recounts a story of a Turkish astronomer who, after discovering asteroid B 612, gave a presentation on his findings, but was ignored.
+After dressing in European garments, however, his discoveries were accepted.
+The asteroid has three minuscule volcanoes (two active, and one dormant or extinct) and various plants.